djlint/djLint/docs/src/docs/linter.md

 Search engines use the meta description as the snippet under your page title in results; without one they synthesize a snippet from arbitrary page text, which hurts click-through rates and produces poor link previews when the page is shared.

 Only fires on files containing a complete `<html>`...`</html>` document.
-The snippet argument applies to publicly indexed pages — for auth-gated or intranet apps this rule is commonly disabled.
+The snippet argument applies to publicly indexed pages; for auth-gated or intranet apps this rule is commonly disabled.

 Don't: